 “latest research from the DMA finds 15% of businesses still don’t have a plan in place.”

 That 15% figure is quite alarming considering there are only six months to go until the 25th May deadline.
 However, it’s not quite the time to push the panic button, but it is undoubtedly the time to begin the discussions regarding everything related to data within your organisation.

 The new act has been put forward to help to increase the security and protection of all of our data.
 The current data protection act was conceived in 1998.
-Years before Facebook, Twitter, iPhones, Snapchat, and online shopping as we know it was the fabric of everyday life in 2017.
-So understandably, the 1998 act wasn’t quite cutting it.
+Years before, Facebook, Twitter, iPhones, Snapchat, and online shopping as we know it was the fabric of everyday life in 2017.
+So understandably, the 1998 act wasn’t entirely cutting it.

 As of the 25th May, your business must:

 - Have a chief data protection officer appointed

 - Outline the purpose of the data being collected

 - Display freely-given consent when collecting user data

 - Create clear and transparent policies and procedures

 - Request that their data be permanently erased upon request